harshakoneru/sn-tracking-csgi2271/README.md

 **Acknowledgements**

-Significant portions of this codebase has been adapted from the BytrTrack and Deep OC-SORT github pages.
+Significant portions of this codebase has been adapted from the ByteTrack and Deep OC-SORT github pages.
 We thank the authors of those pages.

 https://github.com/GerardMaggiolino/Deep-OC-SORT/